-Departing from Windhoek on day one, our journey takes us north to Etosha National Park, the "Great White Place" dominated by a vast saltpan.
-We enjoy a late afternoon game drive upon arrival and spend the entire day game viewing the next day.
+Departing from Windhoek on day one, our journey takes us north to Etosha National Park.
+The "Great White Place", Etosha is dominated by a vast salt pan after which it is named.
+We enjoy a late afternoon game drive upon arrival and spend the entire next day game viewing.
 We stay at rest camps inside Etosha Park for the next two nights, camping near floodlit watering holes that offer exciting nocturnal game viewing.

 The 20 000 km² Etosha Park is home to thousands of wild animals and is considered one of the most important game reserves in Southern Africa.
 This vast game park is inhabited by around 340 bird species and over 100 mammal species, notably the endangered black rhino and cheetah, as well as black-faced impala, tsessebe, roan antelope and gemsbok.

 We leave Etosha National Park game viewing en route to look out for animals not seen on the previous days.
-Next we make our way back south travelling through the eerie landscapes of Damaraland to Spitzkoppe.
+Next, we make our way back south travelling through the eerie landscapes of the Kunene Region to Spitzkoppe.
 The Spitzkoppe area is scattered with exposed granite formations that we explore to see the ancient rock paintings of San Bushman tribes.
 The most impressive of these rock paintings is called “Bushman Paradise”.

 The peculiar rock formations reach up to 1728m above sea level, offering spectacular views.
-Explore this dramatic area of Namibia, soaking up its stillness.
-Witness the ever changing colours of the rock formations, especially at sunrise and sunset, when they take on intense red-orange hues.
+Explore this dramatic area of Namibia on foot, soaking up its stillness.
+Witness ever-changing colours of the rock formations, especially at sunrise and sunset, when they take on intense red-orange hues.
 Our Spitzkoppe Camp, located at the base of the rocky mountain, is owned and maintained by the local community.
-All proceeds from our stay contribute to a better future for the local community at Spitzkoppe.
+All proceeds from our stay go to the local community at Spitzkoppe.

-Travelling through the rugged terrain of Damaraland in the Kunene Region of Namibia we leave the eerie landscapes of Spitzkoppe and make our way to the dramatic west coast.
+Travelling through the rugged terrain of Damaraland in the Kunene Region of Namibia we leave the surreal landscapes of Spitzkoppe and make our way to the dramatic west coast.

 We drive along some of the striking Atlantic coastline, known as the Skeleton Coast en route to Swakopmund, located between the Namib Desert and the Atlantic Ocean.